orstavik/JoiEvents/docs/4_EventSequence/3_WhatIs_target.md

 Drag'n'drop is a native EventSequence.
 Using the mouse, it registers a sequence of `mousedown`, `mousemove`, and `mouseup` events so that elements can be dragged around on screen.
 A problem for the drag'n'drop EventSequence is that it has two different types of targets: a) the dragged element being moved around, and b) the element(s) the dragged element can be dragged over and dropped into.

 To solve this issue of *two* different targets, the native drag'n'drop EventSequence dispatches *two* different sets of events:
-1. The `dragend`, `drag`, `dragend` events targets the dragged element.
+1. The `dragstart`, `drag`, `dragend` events targets the dragged element.
 During the drag'n'drop EventSequence, this target remains fixed and immutable from beginning till end.
 2. The `dragenter`, `dragover`, `dragleave`, and `drop` targets different elements, similar to `mouseenter`, `mousemove`, and `mouseleave`.

 ## Why event diversity?